 6.1.2.
 The Executive Committee shall review the budget and determine county dues in an amount sufficient to provide for the approved budget, increases in dues shall be in

 10 percent intervals of basic dues.
-Dues rates shall be reviewed by the Board bi-annually (every odd year).
+Dues rates shall be reviewed by the Executive Committee bi-annually (every odd year).

 6.1.3.
 If a deficit is carried forward from the previous year, it shall be added to the current year’s budget before determining dues assessments for the ensuing year.